justdataplease/medium-sky/Readme.md

 # Analyze your Medium.com articles with Knowledge Graphs and NLP with Medium-Sky

-Medium-Sky is a simple open source Python-HTML app that allows you to explore a Medium.com user by analyzing the content of each article, as well as the relationship between the articles and their referenced external website domains.
+Medium-Sky is a simple open source Python-HTML app that allows you to explore a Medium.com profile by analyzing the content of each article, as well as the relationship between the articles and their referenced external website domains (Medium API, Knowledge Graphs, basic NLP techniques and ChatGPT).

 ## Live Demo